Congratulations! You’ve successfully completed the Onboarding stage of our process and signed an agreement for your system.

 During the post-contract process, we'll provide you with updates about once per week.

-Based on the photographs/site survey information that we have for your home, our engineers will draw up the structural and electrical plans for your project.
+Based on the photographs/site survey information that we have for your home, engineers will draw up the structural and electrical plans for your project.

 They will also determine whether there is any additional work required before installing your system (such as a subpanel addition, main breaker derate, or main panel upgrade).
 If your project is expected to involve extra work (or, "adders"), then we will present these to you for approval.